matthewfeickert/report-urssi-fellowship-2025/report/report.md

 :::

 In all workshops, most participants and little to no experience with Pixi, and limited or no experience constructing software environments containing CUDA accelerated software packages.
-As a result, the workshop participants had their effective first introduction to Pixi on the first day of the workshop.
+As a result, the workshop participants had their effective introduction to Pixi on the first day of the workshop.
-Workshop participants were able to successfully deploy CUDA accelerated PyTorch machine learning workflows to remote GPUs on high-throughput computing (HPC) facilities by the last day of the workshop, using software environments that they had all individually constructed.
+Workshop participants were able to successfully deploy CUDA accelerated PyTorch machine learning workflows to remote GPUs on high-throughput computing (HTC) facilities by the last day of the workshop, using software environments that they had all individually constructed.
 This represents a rapid technological adoption and deployment process that would have historically been considered too technically difficult to achieve for beginners.

 <!--